sirrice/sirrice.github.io/summer.md

 * Background in Reinforcement Learning
 * familiarity or willingness to learn Rust  (it helps to know an OOP language e.g C/C++, Java)

+### Precision Interfaces

+[Precision interfaces](https://www.dropbox.com/s/09ri46n9zcv7jxh/precisioninterface-ipa20-submitted.pdf?dl=0) is a research project that uses query logs to automatically generate interactive data analysis interfaces.
+For instance, you might do SQL-based analysis in a Jupyter notebook, and the system would generate an interactive visualization interface for the analysis.

+### Project 3.
+Front-end Engine

+The current system generates an abstract interface specification.
+The goal of the summer project is to develop our front-end engine that takes a specification as input, and generates the user-facing interactive interface.
+The basic scaffolding for the engine has been developed, however the details on how it connects to a backend database, how interactions are executed, and the set of widgets and visualizations it supports, all need to be fleshed out.
+The goal is to integrate this engine with Precision Interfaces, and embed both into Jupyter Notebook.